Shuttle-SE/Shuttle-SE.github.io/README.md

 # Exchanges

 We always recommend using official exchanges to buy and sell Shuttle.

-We're currently listed in three cryptocurrency exchanges which are listed below.
+We're currently listed in three top cryptocurrency exchanges listed below:

 ### CREX24